goschtl/zope/bluebream/website/docs/v1.0/gettingstarted.rst

   |-- var/
   `-- versions.cfg

-The name of top-level directory will be always what you gave as project name in the wizard.
+The name of top-level directory will always be the project name as given in the wizard.
 The name of egg also will be same as that of package name by default.
-But if you want, you can change it to something else from ``setup.py``.
+User can change it to something else from ``setup.py``.
 Here are the details about other files inside the project.

 Files &  Purpose
 ~~~~~~~~~~~~~~~~